 Testicular cancer is also very treatable and one of the most curable forms of cancer if detected early.
 And that’s where Scott Hamilton is using his voice to make a difference in the fight against testicular cancer – and really all cancers.

 “We’re not bulletproof.
 We are all human, so we need to be vigilant in our health,” Hamilton says.
 “But above all things is the importance of early detection and the importance of cancer screenings.
 To really survive cancer in the best way possible, early detection is still the best thing you can do.”

 Despite his health issues, Hamilton continues to lead an amazingly full and successful life, helping and inspiring others along the way.
 He has founded several education and survivorship programs to fund research for cancer treatments that will spare the patient harm.

 He also authored a children’s book designed to help parents talk with their children about cancer.
 Fritzy Finds a Hat, illustrated by country music star Brad Paisley, teaches kids how their love and support can sometimes be the best medicine for a parent with cancer.

 Proceeds from that book benefit the vital cancer research being done at Moffitt Cancer Center and through his own charity, Scott Hamilton CARES Foundation.
-Hamilton serves on the Board of Directors for his foundation, as well as one of Middle Tennessee’s most advanced cancer treatment centers, Provision CARES Proton Therapy.
+Hamilton also serves on the Board of Directors for his foundation.

 One of Hamilton’s more recent projects is Live Your Days, a YouTube and podcast series inspired by the mantra, “We don’t control the number of days we have on this earth; we only control what we do with them.”
 In the series, he chats with celebrities like Kristi Yamaguchi, Robin Roberts, and Verne Lundquist about their inspiring personal and professional journeys.